halbow/halbow.github.io/content/posts/reading.md

 # High Performance Networking

-Quite interresting books, explains soem very pracitcla implications of
+Quite interresting books, explains some very practical impact of networking on your application.

-Latency in TCP will influence your throughput
+One example is that the latency (rtt time) in TCP will limit your throughput due to the size of the sequence windows.